syncfusion-content/javascript-docs/js/api/ejDiagram.md

 <ts ref = "ej.datavisualization.Diagram.BPMNEvents"/>

-Sets the bpmn subprocess is triggered as a event.
+Sets the type of the event by which the sub-process will be triggered

 #### Default Value: